vedprakash-m/lexicon/docs/metadata.md

 ## Project Overview

-**Lexicon** is a Mac-native universal RAG (Retrieval Augmented Generation) dataset preparation tool built with modern technologies.
+**Lexicon** is a cross-platform universal RAG (Retrieval Augmented Generation) dataset preparation tool built with modern technologies for Windows and macOS.
 It provides a comprehensive solution for web scraping, text processing, metadata enrichment, and export of high-quality datasets for AI/ML applications, supporting any text content from technical documentation to literature, business documents to religious texts.

 **Current Status**: Production-ready with comprehensive feature set
 **Version**: 1.0.0 (stable release)
 **License**: AGPL-3.0
-**Platform**: macOS native application (Tauri + React)
+**Platform**: Cross-platform desktop application (Windows 10+ and macOS 10.15+)
+**Technology**: Tauri + React for native performance

 ## Implementation Status